amzn/awsssmchaosrunner/README.md

 * **What languages does AWSSSMChaosRunner support ?**

     AWSSSMChaosRunner can be used as a dependency from Kotlin, Java or Scala.

+* **Is there a complete working demo of using this library ?**

+    A demonstration can be found in [Demo.kt](./src/test/kotlin/software/amazon/awsssmchaosrunner/attacks/Demo.kt).
+    To run the demo:

+    * Clone this project.

+    * Build the gradle project successfully (via gradle CLI or IDE).

+    * Modify the `awsProfile` value to the awsProfile name for your AWS account.

+    * Comment `@Disabled()` annotation.

+    * Run the gradle test target.

 * **Can AWSSSMChaosRunner be used for [Amazon Elastic Container Service (ECS)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) ?**